gilbett/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 3.
 Print numbers 0 to 9
 Task 4.
 Prints the numbers from 0 to 9
 Task 5.
 Print numbers 10 times
+Task 6.
+Function that draws a straight line